googs0/NationalParkDataSyncTool/README.md

-## National Park Service API Class
+## National Park Info Analysis

-### NationalParksInfo is a Python project that retrieves, stores, and analyzes data related to National Parks including descriptions, images, and Wikipedia entries.
+### National Park Data Aggregation and Analysis Toolkit

 - Usage:
-  - Run the create_parks_table function to create the database table for storing park data.
+  - Run the create_parks_table function to create the database table for storing park data
-  - Use the NationalPark class to retrieve and store data about national parks, including descriptions and images.
+  - Use the NationalPark class to retrieve and store data about national parks, including descriptions and images
-  - Perform data analysis, filtering parks by location or amenities, and visualize them on a map using the provided functions.
+  - Perform data analysis, filtering parks by location or amenities, and visualize them on a map using the provided functions
-  - Utilize the scrape_wikipedia function to gather additional Wikipedia descriptions for parks.=
+  - Utilize the scrape_wikipedia function to gather additional Wikipedia descriptions for parks
-  - Ensure you have the required libraries (e.g., requests, sqlite3, geopandas) installed.
   - Enhance the functionality as needed for your specific use case.

-- External libraries: Requests
+- External libraries: requests, sqlite3, geopandas

 - Contact Information: [mgug1455@gmail.com](mailto:mgug1455@gmail.com)
 <br>